Bhagavad Gita Chapter 18 Verse 38 Meaning

 What is the main idea of Bhagavad Gita 18.38?

+At this point in Moksha Sanyasa Yoga, Krishna deepens His teaching on surrender.
 That happiness which arises from the contact of the senses with the objects, which is initially like nectar but eventually like poison, is said to be Rajasic.
-This verse emphasizes liberation with clarity and purpose.
+The verse advances the dialogue by connecting abstract...

 How can I apply Bhagavad Gita 18.38 in daily life?